llm-bible/llm-bible.github.io/_publications/madotto2021few.markdown

 citations: 44
 bibkey: madotto2021few
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2110.08118'}]
-tags: [GPT, Few-Shot, Prompting, Fine-Tuning]
+tags: [Prompting, Few-Shot, Fine-Tuning, GPT]
 ---
 Learning to converse using only a few examples is a great challenge in conversational AI.
 The current best conversational models, which are either